sssolid/QorzenOxide/README.md

 ## Performance

-Qorzen Core is designed for high performance and low overhead:
+Qorzen Oxide is designed for high performance and low overhead:

 - **Zero-copy** operations where possible
 - **Lock-free** data structures for hot paths